esper-io/dev-docs/docs/home/console/device-provisioning/qr-code-provisioning/index.md

 This page describes how user can provision their devices using the **QR Code** Method.

-Similar to the AFW method, the device needs to be prepared for provisioning by bringing up the QR code scanner.
+Similar to the AfW method, the device needs to be prepared for provisioning by bringing up the QR code scanner.

 A QR code is generated in the Esper Console using a [Device Template](../../device-template/index.md).
 It is scanned using the device to complete the provisioning.